Chapter 6

 work on correcting our misperception.

 Moreover the law entered that the offense might abound.
-But

-may abound?
+sin that grace may abound?
 Certainly not!
-How shall we who died to sin live
+How shall we

-any longer in it?
+who died to sin live any longer in it?
 (Romans 6:1-2).

-Our Life Is Not Mechanical Legalism
+Our Life Is Not Mechanical

 Because God is actively in charge of our sanctification, reaping